StenW/jStorage/README.md

 1. Go to: https://www.dropbox.com/developers/apps
 2. Click the "Create app"
-3. Choose "Dropbox API app" and "Files and datastores".
+3. Choose "Dropbox API app".
+4. Select "Files and datastores".
-4. Either choose own folder for your app or access to all files in Dropbox (If you are unsure, use own folder for app.
-It is more secure for both you and the user)
+5. When asked "Can your app be limited to its own, private folder?" choose "Yes - My app only needs access to files it creates", this is safer for both you and the users.
-5. Enter app name (This name will be visible for your users so choose a good one).
+6. Enter app name (This name will be visible for your users so choose a good one).
-6. Write down the "App Key" for later use.
+7. Write down the "App Key" for later use.
-7. Write a address into "OAuth redirect URIs", this is the address the user will be sent to after giving your app permissions.
+8. Write an address into "OAuth 2 - redirect URIs", this is the address the user will be sent to after giving your app permissions.
 Please note that it MUST to start with "https://" to work if you are using a DNS.

 ###Preparing GitHub###